 Alaska Remote Guide Service is an authorized concessioner of the National Park Service, Department of Interior.
 While our hunts may offer fewer luxuries than some, we think they more than make up for it with a higher level of success, trophy quality and wilderness experience than can be found in many areas with unlimited competition.

 I’ve had a “Sole Use Guide Concession” in Denali Preserve near Mt.
 Denali since 1988.
 Sole Use” means that I’m the only guide that can legally operate in this area.
 We offer custom guided hunts for Brown & Grizzly Bear, Moose and/or Dall Sheep.
 My concession encompasses about 600 square miles of prime hunting habitat and offers some of the most pristine and spectacular scenery on the planet.

 Denali Preserve is an extension of Denali National Park.
 Hunting in the preserve is allowed, hunting in the park is not.
 The goal of the National Park Service is to conserve natural and historic objects, scenery and the wildlife therein, and to provide for the enjoyment of the same in such a manner and by such means as will leave them unimpaired for the enjoyment of future generations.

 As a concessioner, it is my responsibility not only to minimize the impact of the hunts on the environment but to provide sufficient information to clients so that they fully appreciate the importance of perpetually maintaining and preserving the resources of Denali National Preserve for future visitors and for future generations.
-“Leave No Trace” camping practices are utilized, client trip orientation is provided prior to the start of each hunt, and all of our guides are required to have current Wilderness First Responder certification or equivalent – an 80 hour first aid class.
+“Leave No Trace” camping practices are utilized, and client trip orientation is provided prior to the start of each hunt.